esphome/esphome-docs/components/lvgl.rst

 Widget Event Triggers
 ---------------------

-ESPHome implements as triggers the following LVGL events:
+ESPHome implements as universal triggers the following LVGL events:

 - ``on_press``: The widget has been pressed.
 - ``on_long_press``: The widget has been pressed for at least the ``long_press_time`` specified in the input device configuration.
 Not called if scrolled.